Achievable logoAchievable logo

 Answer = A) Investment grade bond fund

-First, we can eliminate the index fund, which is most likely a stock index fund (a safe assumption).
-The investor seeks income, and stock index funds typically make few distributions.
+Start by eliminating the index fund, which is most likely a stock index fund (a reasonable assumption).
+The investor is seeking income, and stock index funds typically aren’t designed to generate high income.